-The COVID-19 pandemic started to gain momentum in the last semester of Lampson’s senior year of high school.
-But that didn’t deter him from going straight to college to study film.
-Lampson applied to half a dozen screenwriting programs with New York University and University of Southern California as his top two choices.
-He chose the BFA in Writing for Screen & Television at USC School of Cinematic Arts.
+The COVID-19 pandemic hit during the last semester of Lampson’s senior year of high school.
+But that didn’t deter Lampson from going straight to college.
+He applied to half a dozen screenwriting programs, with New York University Tisch School of the Arts and University of Southern California School of Cinematic Arts as his top two choices.
+Ultimately, he chose USC's Bachelor of Fine Arts in Writing for Screen & Television.

 “The pandemic put a lot of different film schools on equal playing fields,” Lampson continues.
 “The half-million dollar facilities, sound stages, and equipment some schools have don’t matter right now.
 It’s about what they’re doing for students in terms of online education, internships, and mental health.”